-Particular benefits: trivial benefits - examples
+Particular benefits: trivial benefits - examples (to 5 April 2016)

 The guidance at EIM21860 sets out how to determine whether or not a benefit provided to an employee should be regarded as a trivial benefit.
 Cash benefits, benefits with a money’s worth (EIM00530) and non-cash vouchers, however small in amount, should not be regarded as trivial.